willstonweb/willston.org/content/blog/2022-05-25-gnome-like-windows.md

 ---
-title: Making GNOME Look a Little More Like Windows
+title: Making Fedora Linux Look a Little More Like Windows
 date: 2022-05-25
 description: Using GNOME Tweaks and GNOME Shell Extensions With the Dash to Panel Plugin
 author: Jonathan Buchholz
 url: gnome-like-windows
 ---

-There are a couple of modifications that we make to GNOME to make the transition from Windows to Linux a little easier for our students.
+There are a few simple modification that you can make to stock GNOME to make the transition from Windows to Linux a little easier.
 They are pretty simple: adding a couple of additional buttons to the window titlebar and combining the application launcher and system tray to make the taskbar more similar to that found in Windows.
 Below are screenshots of before and after the tweaks.
 Look carefully for the aforementioned changes: